Nkara

 Greengage plum, pineapple and honey, balanced by cocoa powder.
 Rich, sweet and well structured.

-This 100% Red Bourbon lot was produced using coffee cherry from 250 smallholder farmers who deliver to Nkara washing station, the smallest of three washing stations owned by the Dukunde Kawa Cooperative.
-Nkara is located close to the small town of Mususa, in the Ruli Sector of Gakenke District, in Rwanda’s mountainous Northern Province.
+This 100% Red Bourbon lot was produced using coffee cherry from 115 smallholder farmers who deliver to Nkara washing station, the smallest of three washing stations owned by the Dukunde Kawa Cooperative.
+Nkara is located close to the town of Musasa, in the Ruli Sector of Gakenke District, in Rwanda’s mountainous Northern Province.
+Farms that contributed to this lot are very small – averaging just a quarter of a hectare in size – and are situated between 1,800 to 2,100 meters above sea level.
+Coffee is grown as a cash crop, alongside subsistence food crops like maize, beans and sorghum and some livestock like goats, chickens and cows.

 Head here to learn more about the work of Dukunde Kawa in Rwanda.